yohanesnuwara/open-geoscience-repository/README.md

 Next, directly visit this tutorial [notebook]() link, click on the badge ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) that appeared on top, and you will be re-directed to Google Colab.
 We will learn how to use `wget` to get the data directly from the open database website, just follow through the instructions!

-> ⚠️ **Copyright** Different datasets in the SEG Wiki page has their own citation nomenclatures.
-Please review the citation nomenclatures of your interest in the webpage.
+> ⚠️ **Copyright** Every dataset that we use must be cited to the institution that owns the dataset.
+Please refer to this [citation wiki-page](https://github.com/yohanesnuwara/open-geoscience-repository/wiki/SEG-Wiki-Open-Data---How-to-Cite)

 # Geothermal Data Repository (GDR) OpenEi

+> ⚠️ **Copyright** Every dataset that we use must be cited to the institution that owns the dataset.
+Please refer to this [citation wiki-page](https://github.com/yohanesnuwara/open-geoscience-repository/wiki/GDR-OpenEi---How-to-Cite)